SysKitTeam/docs-trace/get-to-know-syskit-trace/options-wizard.md

 ---
-title: Options Wizard
-description: >-
-  This article explains how to use the Options wizard to adjust and change your SysKit Trace configuration.
+description: This article explains how to use the Options wizard to adjust and change your SysKit Trace configuration.
-author: Vinko Bedek
-date: 1/16/2020
 ---

 # Options Wizard